jommarqs/talkdesk-js-class/00-introduction.md

  - Clicking on the remove symbol should remove the task.
  - We might even have time to save and load tasks from a server.

 In the next steps we'll be constructing this dynamic application.
-First in pure JavaScript, successively building up concepts and tools; up to the point we know enough to do it in a framework like React.
+We'll start in pure JavaScript, and successively build up concepts and tools; up to the point we know enough to do it in a framework like React.

 It's not important if you don't pick up all the language syntax, features and nuances.
 Instead, I want you to focus on the rationale and motivation for each successive step or refactor.

 ---